powerpak/pathogendb-pipeline/README.md

 #### Deprecated tasks

-Prior versions of the pipeline utilized custom scripts for circularization based on [MUMmer][] output, and RAST for annotation of finished assemblies.
+Prior versions of the pipeline utilized custom scripts for circularization based on [MUMmer][] output, and [RAST][rast] for annotation of finished assemblies.
 These processes are now handled by the more mature tools [circlator][] and [prokka][], respectively, but we have preserved the old steps under the `old:` namespace within `deprecated.rake`.

 [MUMmer]: (http://mummer.sourceforge.net/)
 [circlator]: http://sanger-pathogens.github.io/circlator/